awsdocs/amazon-sagemaker-developer-guide/doc_source/batch-vpc.md

             "ec2:DescribeSecurityGroups"
 ```

-## Configure Your Private VPC for Amazon SageMaker Batch Transform<a name="batch-vpc-vpc"></a>
+## Configure Your Private VPC for SageMaker Batch Transform<a name="batch-vpc-vpc"></a>

-When configuring the private VPC for your Amazon SageMaker batch transform jobs, use the following guidelines\.
+When configuring the private VPC for your SageMaker batch transform jobs, use the following guidelines\.
 For information about setting up a VPC, see [Working with VPCs and Subnets](https://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/working-with-vpcs.html) in the *Amazon VPC User Guide*\.

 **Topics**
 + [Ensure That Subnets Have Enough IP Addresses](#batch-vpc-ip)